How hearing works: A simple guide to ear anatomy

 The ear is a small organ with a mighty job.
 Its various parts are important in how sound begins at its source and eventually reaches our brains, where sound is perceived.

-The ear actually consists of three parts:
+The ear consists of three parts:

 - The outer ear.
 Mainly responsible for capturing vibrations and funneling them down to the middle ear.